cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/profile/set-profile-metadata.md

 ## Upload the metadata to IPFS

-Follow the metadata schema to construct the right data structure, each field of it is modifiable, however, we strongly recommend keeping the `handle` unchanged, it should be the same as the handle of the profile.
+Follow the metadata schema to construct the right data structure, each field of it is modifiable, however, we strongly recommend keeping `handle` and `version` unchanged, `handle` should be the same as the handle of the profile, `version` represents the version of current schema.

 **Profile Metadata Schema**